PRLL/QueryMaker/README.md

     },

-    // then, we want to page the results by skipping 2 and taking 5 new Page(2, 5));
+    // then, we want to page the results by skipping 2 and taking 5 new Page(2, 5),

-    // we also want to sort them by Id on a descending direction new Sort("FirstName", SortDirections.Descending),
+    // we also want to sort them by FirstName on ascending direction
+    // and then sort by DateOfDeath on a descending direction new Sort("FirstName", then: new Sort("DateOfDeath", SortDirections.Descending)),

-    // finally, we only want to select the following fields new Select(new string[] { "Id", "FirstName", "Email", "Phone" }),
+    // finally, we want to explicitly select the following fields new Select(new string[] { "Id", "FirstName", "Email", "Phone" }));

   // we can then pass this query we created to the MakeQuery() method on an IQueryable instance return await _dataContext.Users.MakeQuery(query).ToListAsync();